hexiumsoftec/hexiumsoftec.github.io/README.md

 ### 2. Intoductionto the technologies used in AI

   In this session, basic introduction to the field of Artificial intelligence is explained.
 After this chapter, the learner will be able to successfully differentiate between the various fields of ARtificial intelligence.
+#### a.
+Branches of Artificial Intelligence

+  Artificial Intelligence is a vast ground of academic and commercial work around, "it is the science of making an intelligence machine".
+It has many branches with many similarities and commmanalities among them.
+# Artificial Intelligence
+## Machine Learning ## Natural Language Processing ## Speech ## Robotics ##
 #### c.